 SAN FRANCISCO--(BUSINESS WIRE)--

-The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces that class action litigation has been brought on behalf of all persons who purchased or otherwise acquired the securities of Accretive Health, Inc. (“Accretive Health” or the “Company”) (AH) between May 20, 2010 and February 26, 2013, inclusive (the “Class Period”), including purchasers of the Company’s securities pursuant or traceable to the Company’s initial public offering (“IPO”) on or about May 20, 2010 and purchasers of the Company’s securities pursuant or traceable to the Company’s secondary public offering (“SPO”) on or about March 25, 2011.
+The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces that class action litigation has been brought on behalf of those who purchased or otherwise acquired the common stock of K12, Inc. (“K12” or the “Company”) (LRN) between March 11, 2013 and October 9, 2013, inclusive (the “Class Period”).

-If you purchased or otherwise acquired Accretive Health securities during the Class Period, including in connection with the Company’s IPO or SPO, you may move the Court for appointment as lead plaintiff by no later than July 19, 2013.
+If you purchased or acquired K12 common stock during the Class Period, you may move the Court for appointment as lead plaintiff by no later than April 1, 2014.
 A lead plaintiff is a representative party who acts on behalf of other class members in directing the litigation.
 Your share of any recovery in the action will not be affected by your decision of whether to seek appointment as lead plaintiff.
 You may retain Lieff Cabraser, or other attorneys, as your counsel in the action.

-Accretive Health investors who wish to learn more about the action and how to seek appointment as lead plaintiff should click here or contact Michael J. Miarmi of Lieff Cabraser toll-free at 1-800-541-7358.
+K12 investors who wish to learn more about the action and how to seek appointment as lead plaintiff should click here or contact Sharon M. Lee of Lieff Cabraser toll-free at 1-800-541-7358.